 A few travel tips for visiting Iraklia:

-- Ferries depart from the port in Naxos Town (Chora) in Naxos.
+- Ferries depart from the ferry port in Naxos Town (Chora) in Naxos.
 Ferries arrive at Agios Georgios port in Iraklia.

 - For hotels in Iraklia, I suggest looking at Booking.
 They have a great selection of apartments in Iraklia and areas to consider staying include Agios Georgios, and Livadi.
 If you are traveling to Iraklia in the busiest time of summer, I advise reserving where to stay in Iraklia a month or so in advance.
 I've a dedicated guide here – Where to stay in Iraklia